Allen P. Lovejoy

-Allen Perry Lovejoy (1825–1904) was a Wisconsin politician, lumber merchant and manufacturer from Janesville, Wisconsin.
+Allen Perry Lovejoy Sr. (March 21, 1825 – March 18, 1904) was an American lumber merchant, manufacturer, Republican politician, and Wisconsin pioneer.
+He served as the 22nd mayor of Janesville, Wisconsin, elected in 1881, and represented Rock County for four years in the Wisconsin Senate (1887-1891) and for one term in the Wisconsin State Assembly (1879).

 Biography

-Lovejoy was born Allen Perry Lovejoy on March 20, 1825, in Wayne, Maine, and raised on the family farm.
+Allen Perry Lovejoy was born on March 20, 1825, in Wayne, Maine, and raised on the family farm.
 He attended Wesleyan Seminary, now Kents Hill School, and for a year at the age of eighteen he taught school.
 In 1844 he took up an apprenticeship in the carpenter and building trade, and in 1850 he moved to Janesville, eventually expanding his contractor business into lumber retailing and manufacturing, with extensive raw timber holdings in Wisconsin and Michigan.
 Among the business leadership positions he held were president of the Harris Manufacturing Company, vice-president of the Janesville Machine Company, president of the New McLean Manufacturing Company, director of the First National Bank, director of the State Lumber Company, and vice-president of the Merrill Lumber Company.

 On May 29, 1880, he married Julia Stow of New Haven, Connecticut.
 They had four children: Allen, Henry, Julia and Webster (who died as an infant).
 Julia Lovejoy was a well-known citizen of Janesville and lived to 103.
 She founded the first kindergarten in Janesville, helped found the city's first hospital, and was active in the movement for women's suffrage.
 Allen Lovejoy was the second cousin of Owen Lovejoy and Elijah Parish Lovejoy, the famous abolitionists from Illinois.
 They shared the same great-grandfather, Hezekiah Lovejoy.

 His former home, now part of what are known as the Lovejoy and Merrill-Nowlan Houses, is listed on the National Register of Historic Places.